 Skip to contents

-Perform temporal interpolation of low frequency to high frequency time series by regression models.
-Models included are Chow-Lin, Fernandez, Litterman and some variants of those algorithms.
-This "raw" function extends the temporal_interpolation() function in a way that it can deal with any frequency ratio.
+Perform temporal interpolation of low-frequency to high-frequency time series by regression models.
+The implemented models include Chow-Lin, Fernandez, Litterman and some variants of those algorithms.
+The temporal_interpolation_raw() function extends temporal_interpolation() by allowing temporal interpolation for any frequency ratio.

 Usage